Lima001/UFPR-FGMC/README.md

 <br>

 Regarding privacy, the data originates from public roads in Brazil, where license plates are associated with vehicles only, and no public information about vehicle drivers or owners is available.
-Furthermore, the original RodoSol-ALPR dataset already anonymizes any human faces that may appear in the images.
+Furthermore, the original source dataset already anonymizes any human faces that may appear in the images.

-## How to Obtain the Dataset
+## How to Obtain the Datasets

-As our dataset is derived from RodoSol-ALPR, we grant access to the images, annotations, and data splits upon request, subject to the signing of a licensing agreement.
+As the datasets are derived from [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset, we grant access to the images, annotations, and data splits upon request, subject to the signing of a licensing agreement.
 The data is released strictly for academic research and is free to researchers from educational or research institutes for **non-commercial purposes only**.

 To request access, please follow these steps:
 1. Review the [**license agreement**](./pdfs/license_agreement.pdf).